-Some sellers opt to sell their home themselves, which is referred to as For Sale By Owner (FSBO).
+Some sellers opt to sell their homes themselves, which is referred to as For Sale By Owner (FSBO).
 FSBOs theoretically save sellers commission money (since seller clients pay both the listing and buyer’s agents), but in turn, they don’t get access to CMAs, the IDX, or any agent knowledge or marketing.
-In some cases, FSBO sellers may pay a cooperating commission to the buyer’s agent working with whomever buys their home.
+In some cases, FSBO sellers may pay a cooperating commission to the buyer’s agent working with whoever buys their home.

-As a buyer, this step would involve researching and viewing property.
+As a buyer, this step would involve researching and viewing properties.
 Some people use sites like Zillow or Trulia to find potential homes within their price range while others rely on their agent to discover property and schedule showings.

 Typically, buyers will attend open houses to get a feel for a property and its location, condition, and amenities.
 Then, they’ll schedule dedicated showings with their agent (or the listing agent) at which they’ll walk through the property and ask more specific questions.

 Recall how we mentioned that buyers should be pre-approved for a loan before searching for homes.
 Why?
-Because if a buyer views a home they want to buy, they should be prepared to place an offer on the spot … especially in a highly-competitive housing market.
+Because if a buyer views a home they want to buy, they should be prepared to place an offer on the spot, especially in a highly competitive housing market.

-If someone were to view a property they liked then seek out loan pre-approval, the process could take weeks.
+If someone were to view a property they liked then seek out a loan pre-approval, the process could take weeks.
 No seller would wait that long if they have other offers.

 Let’s say you’re selling your home, and someone wants to buy it.
 What happens then?

 As the seller, the next few steps don’t directly involve you.
-At this point, the buyer’s would submit his or her earnest money, order an inspection of your home, and work with their mortgage lender to secure an appraisal and set up their mortgage.
+At this point, the buyer would submit his or her earnest money, order an inspection of your home, and work with their mortgage lender to secure an appraisal and set up their mortgage.
 You might have to address any concerns or questions during this period, but for the most part, you sit back and wait.